 On April 2, 2006, the Company acquired all of the outstanding shares of The Bear Factory Limited (Bear Factory), a stuffed animal retailer in the United Kingdom, and Amsbra Limited (Amsbra), the Company's former U.K. franchisee (collectively, the U.K. Acquisition).
-The results of the U.K. Acquisition operations have been included in the consolidated financial statements since that date.
+The results of the U.K. Acquisition operations have been included in the Company's consolidated financial statements since that date.
 In conjunction with those transactions, we obtained 40 retail locations in the United Kingdom and Ireland.
 Four of those locations closed during 2006.
-Of those four locations, two closed due to overlapping store locations in the Amsbra and Bear Factory portfolios, and the other two locations are concessions within department stores which is a format that we have chosen not to continue.
+Of those four locations, two closed due to overlapping store locations in the Amsbra and Bear Factory portfolios, and the other two locations were concessions within department stores which was a format we chose not to continue.
 The Company expects to improve sales performance and adopt best practices in the areas of merchandising, marketing, purchasing and store operations, across the acquired store base.